False Arrest Lawyers NYC

 If you or a loved one has experienced a false arrest, let Kenneth E. Belkin, Esq.
 Help you obtain the compensation and justice you deserve.
 Attorney Ken Belkin will bring rough law enforcement officials to justice for their gross misconduct, such as coerced confessions, strip searches, and even planted evidence.

-What is a False Arrest?
+What is a False Arrest in NYC?

 A false arrest or unlawful detainment occurs when the police confine a person without establishing reasonable suspicion or probable cause.
 Reasonable suspicion means an officer believes – based on his/her training and experience – that a person is committing, has committed, or is going to commit a crime, while probable cause is when they obtain evidence that crime has been committed.